0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 ```SOL
 deposit(bytes21 destination, uint amount)
 ```
-2. The [deposit oracle](https://browser.partisiablockchain.com/contracts/045dbd4c13df987d7fb4450e54bcd94b34a80f2351) on PBC reads and signs the deposit
+2. The deposit oracle nodes on PBC reads and signs the deposit
-3. x BYOC twins are minted on PBC by the deposit oracle contract
+3. x BYOC twins are minted on PBC by [ETH Deposit](https://browser.partisiablockchain.com/contracts/045dbd4c13df987d7fb4450e54bcd94b34a80f2351)
 4. x ETH are added to the balance PBC account B